-Micromobility vehicles, such as e-scooters (electric scooters) and shared bicycles/electrically assisted pedal cycles (EAPCs), are set to change the way we travel in the UK.
-COVID-19 has accelerated the move to low-carbon sustainable transport and Mobility-as-a-Service (MaaS).
+Micromobility vehicles, such as e-scooters (electric scooters), e-bikes, and shared bicycles/electrically assisted pedal cycles (EAPCs), are set to change the way we travel in the UK.
+COVID-19 has accelerated the move to low-carbon sustainable transport and mobility-as-a-service (MaaS).
 For example, the UK Government have announced trials of rental e-scooters and other micromobility vehicles.
 To ensure these new transport alternatives are inclusive and do not lead to disenfranchisement, it is essential to understand a wide variety of peoples’ needs.

 Essential and desirable criteria

-Prospective candidates are expected to have a minimum 2.1 undergraduate (BEng, MEng, BSc, MSci) and/or postgraduate masters’ qualification (MSc) with 65% or above in a Human Factors or Computer Science related discipline.
-The successful candidate will require a good knowledge of computer programming, ideally with experience of transport modelling software and geographic information systems (GIS).
+Prospective candidates are expected to have a minimum 2.1 undergraduate (BEng, MEng, BSc, MSci) and/or postgraduate masters’ qualification (MSc) with 65% or above.

 During the PhD, students will have an opportunity to undertake a variety of training activities, including interdisciplinary training on responsible research, public engagement, in addition to regular seminars and workshops held at Warwick.